meh/smart-referer/README.md

   `user` replaces the referer with a user given one that can be set in `extensions.smart-refer.referer`.

-A website is not working, wat do
+A website is not working, what should I do?
 --------------------------------
 If a website is not working properly the first thing you can try is making sure strict mode is disabled.